alterationx10/alterationx10/blog/drafts/smooth-operator.md

 ```

 We aren't running this so often that we need a dedicated connection pool, so let's just
-grab a connection from the driver, and use this neat new ting we've learned about called `Zmanaged`.
+grab a connection from the driver, and use this neat new thing we've learned about called `Zmanaged`.

 ```scala
 private val acquireConnection =